Crown Prince Sado: Severe decline

-Late in 1757, Sado took another secondary consort, Park Bing-ae (Royal Noble Consort Gyeong), who had been a lady-in-waiting to his grandmother, so his relations with her were considered to breach the incest taboo.
-When Yeongjo found out, he berated his son and Sado eventually jumped down a well to attempt drowning himself, but a guard pulled him out.
-Lady Hyegyŏng had, by this point, managed to have Bing-ae hidden in the home of Sado's sister, Princess Hwawan.

-On his birthday in 1760, Sado suffered a burst of outrage at his parents, berating his mother Lady Yeong-bin, as well as his own son, and two daughters.
-After this, he demanded that Princess Hwawan use her influence over King Yeongjo to move palaces and allow Sado to visit the springs at Onyang.
-He also threatened to "slash Princess Hwawan with [his] sword", an event witnessed by Lady Hyegyŏng and Lady Yeong-bin.
-While Lady Hyegyŏng said he was not violent to her, she also noted he would beat any women who resisted his sexual overtures until he "rent their flesh" and they gave in.
-There was one documented incident where Sado was physically violent toward his wife, in which he threw a go board at her face and made it necessary for Lady Hyegyŏng to avoid court events to hide the bruises.
+On his birthday in 1760, Sado suffered an intense outburst of anger, cursing Concubine Yeong, as well as his children.
+After this, he demanded that Princess Hwawan use her influence over their father to allow Sado to visit the hot springs at Onyang.
+He also threatened to "slash Princess Hwawan with [his] sword", an event witnessed by Lady Hyegyŏng and Concubine Yeong.

-In 1761, Sado beat his secondary consort Bing-ae, who had birthed several of his children, in a fit of rage while getting dressed.
+In 1761, Park Bing-ae, who had given birth to two sons by this time, was beaten by Sado in a fit of rage while he was getting dressed.
 He left her on the floor, where she died of her injuries.
-Lady Hyegyŏng prepared her body for the funeral rites, but, on his return, Sado reportedly said nothing about Bing-ae's death.
+Lady Hyegyŏng prepared her body for the funeral rites, but, on his return, Sado reportedly said nothing about the death.

+Although Lady Hyegyŏng claimed he didn't treat her in the same way, she noted he would beat any woman who resisted his sexual overtures and that he "tore their flesh" until they gave in.
+However, there is one documented incident in which Sado was physically violent toward his wife, throwing a go board at her face and making it necessary for Lady Hyegyŏng to avoid court events to hide the bruises.